Ala Eddine Ben Salem

 In Proceedings of the 9th international conference on language and automata theory and applications (LATA’15)

-Abstract Testing Automaton (TA) is a new kind of $\omega$-automaton introduced by Hansen et al. as an alternative to the standard Büchi Automata (BA) for the verification of stutter-invariant LTL properties.
+Testing Automaton (TA) is a new kind of $\omega$-automaton introduced by Hansen et al. as an alternative to the standard Büchi Automata (BA) for the verification of stutter-invariant LTL properties.
 Geldenhuys and Hansen shown later how to use TA in the automata-theoretic approach to LTL model checking.
 They propose a TA-based approach using a verification algorithm that requires two searches (two passes) and compare its performance against the BA approach.
+This paper improves their work by proposing a transformation of TA into a normal form (STA) that only requires a single one-pass verification algorithm.
+The resulting automaton is called Single-pass Testing Automaton (STA).
+We have implemented the STA approach in Spot model checking library.
+We are thus able to compare it with the “traditional” BA and TA approaches.
+These experiments show that STA compete well on our examples.

 Continue reading